 View the Call for Sites Form (300K)

-The District Council is in the early stages of developing a new Local Plan.
-The information gathered from the latest Call For Sites will be used to help inform the generation of growth options for the new Local Plan.
-An Issues & Options consultation was undertaken from 1st September until 16th October 2015.
+The District Council is undertaking a Local Plan Review.
+The information gathered from the latest Call For Sites will be used to help inform the generation of growth options for the Local Plan Review.

-All of the submitted sites have now been assessed, by an independent panel, as part of the Housing and Economic Land Availability Assessment (HELAA).
-This technical evidence base will then help to inform the allocation of sites which will be identified at the Preferred Options stage of the Local Plan process.
-In order to finalise the HELAA, we will not be accepting any further potential sites after February 29th 2016.
+As part of the evidence base for the Local Plan Review, a Housing and Economic Land Availability Assessment (HELAA) was prepared in 2016.
+The sites in this HELAA report were assessed by an independent panel.
+The HELAA will now be updated to include any additional sites submitted as part of the recent Call for Sites during the Preferred Options consultation.
+This technical evidence base will then help to inform the allocation of sites which will be identified at the Pre-Submission stage of the Local Plan process.
+In order to finalise the HELAA, we will not be accepting any further potential sites.

 Please note that the submission of a site does not mean that the site will be allocated for development in the Local Plan.
 A ‘Call for Sites’ is simply a means to establish which sites could potentially come forward for future development for the Council to consider as part of the Local Plan process.